LukeADay/IMDB-Sentiment-Analysis-API/README.md

 * REST API: Provides a FastAPI-based endpoint for real-time sentiment prediction.
 * Containerization: Dockerizes the application for easy deployment.
 * Kubernetes: Deploys the application to a Kubernetes cluster with autoscaling.
-* Monitoring: Integrates Prometheus to monitor model performance in production.

 ## Dataset
 The IMDb dataset consists of 50,000 labeled movie reviews (positive or negative).
 This dataset is well-suited for binary sentiment analysis tasks.